MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog-common-features.md

 <!-- ms.reviewer: mikedano -->

-These web browser settings are built in, and can be configured & deployed to your managed devices. on Windows devices, you can also configure Google Chrome:
+These web browser settings are built in, and can be configured & deployed to your managed devices.
+On Windows devices, you can also configure Google Chrome.
+Previously, to configure Google Chrome settings on Windows devices, you created a custom OMA-URI device configuration policy.

 :::image type="content" source="./media/settings-catalog-common-features/google-chrome-settings.png" alt-text="In Settings Catalog, Google Chrome settings are built in to Microsoft Intune and Endpoint Manager admin center.
 Use these settings to create and configure a Google Chrome policy on Windows devices.":::